TheAngulion/LOVfilterQ/README.md

 - QBLAST_RESULT_FILE: the qblast XML input file to be parsed
 - OUTPUT_FILE: the name of the fasta output file to which matching sequences are written

 3.2.
-Execute the python script using python3 (will not work with Python 2.7)
+Execute the python script using python3 (will not work with Python 2.7).
+Depending on cpu and input file size, this should take a few seconds at most.

 3.3.
 A fasta sequence file with the specified name and contents should have been generated.
 <p/>